Electrical-Extrusion/sprint-4/Objective 7 - HTTP.md

 | Put | Updates file or script if there is a discrepancy between the local information and remote information.  |
 | Delete | Deletes files or scripts, rarely used. |

-With this vocabulary and knowledge of OK/error codes we can inspect the HTTP request-response process at a more detailed level:
+With this vocabulary and knowledge of OK/error codes we can explain the HTTP request-response process at a more detailed level:
 1. Client makes a request using 'GET'.
 This request includes a startline and headers, but no body.
 2. Server responds with an 'OK' (200) message.
 This response includes a startline, headers, and body.